aicell-lab/ddls-course/content/guest-guidelines.md

 - **Learning Goals**:
   - Describe your field's applications and associated analysis methods.
   - Discuss models of biological phenomena based on data analysis.
-- **Duration**: 1-2 hours
+- **Duration**: typically 1-2 hours (stick to the time slot we agreed on in the invitation).
-- **Format**: Slides, Videos, and Q&A session.
+- **Format**: Lecture with Slides, Videos, Breakout room discussion and Q&A session.
 The lecture will be held over Zoom ([link](https://kth-se.zoom.us/j/69812177998)), please join the zoom call 5 minutes before the lecture starts so we can test the connection.
 - **Audience Background**: Master's students in Biomedical Physics and Medical Engineering; Ph.D. students in Molecular Science, enzyme engineering, biomedical sciences, etc.
+- **Course Schedule**: You can also find all the scheduled modules in the course [here](/course/ddls-2023/).

 ---

 ## Preparing Computer Lab

-For some lecture, it will be helpful to provide a Jupyter notebook to help students understand the concepts better.
+If you are agreed on helping us preparing a notebook for the computer lab, this section will provide some information to help your preparation (typically a Jupyter notebook is enough).

 In the computer lab session, the student will work on the Jupyter notebook with tutorials and coding exercises.
 The notebook will be executed in [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
 In the end of the computer lab, the finished exercise notebook will be submitted and graded first by the peers and then by the lab teachers.

 Here are more details to help you prepare the notebook: